310zzj/evo-learn/README.md

 **Please refer to the full README in the repository for step-by-step guide on how to use the Evo-Learn library.**

 ## Concluding Remarks
 Please note that evolutive genetic machine-learning algorithms like this are not best to find specific results.
 For instance, even with a very high number of iterations, you'll never reach a certainty of always obtaining a precise result.
 Yet, it's still possible to find significant or fun applications through these algorithms.
-For example, contemplat
+For example, contemplate about using a genetic evolutive algorithm to dictate whether to buy or sell stocks at certain times!